hashbangcode/vlad/README.md

     vagrant plugin install vagrant-cachier

-To support deprovisioning you also need to install the Vagrant Triggers plugin
+To support deprovisioning you also need to install the Vagrant Triggers plugin.

 If you already have the needed elements then you can get started.